 Core Website Vitalities has been one of Google’s rankings since May 2021, so you need to be careful about displaying the first page.
 For example, if two pages have equally relevant content, users’ expert metrics will help search engine robots decide which page should be higher.

 In 2021, it’s time to focus on users and search targets.
 Really.
 While this is hardly a new trend or concept, it is essential to reorient yourself every year as the Intent and behavior of search engines are constantly changing.
 Significantly after 2020, when so much has changed.

 “Basically, Google (and other search engines) are the place to go if people want to answer a question or learn more about something,” said Jenn Matthews, GitHub’s SEO manager.
 “If we understand why people are looking for them and help with content that gives the answers they’re looking for, our business will benefit.”

-A copy that meets the visitor’s needs and concerns, not a copy about your products, your company, or why your product is good.
+A copy meets the visitor’s needs and concerns, not a copy about your products, company, or why your product is good.
 A fast website that changes and stabilizes quickly.
 He doesn’t hire people to find your content or spend money with you—no forced popups, entries, etc.